Galle District: Historical background

 In ancient Sri Lanka, Galle District secured an important place in the battles against enemies as the capital city of Southern Province.
 Ancient legends reveal that in 1072 A.C. king Vijayabahu I started his battle against "Soli" in Thambalagamuwa of Hinidum Pattu.
 According to legends, during the reign of King Dambhadeniya Parakramabahu carried out his battle against Queen Sugala in the Galle District.
 Galle was a very important area during the reign of King Maha Parakramabahu and it very much helped the Dutch, Portuguese and English establish their kingdoms.

 Galle was called "Gimhathitha."
 The Sinhalese pronunciation "Gaala" is derived from the word "gala" (stone).
 Gala implies the meeting place of bullock carts.
 Later it was pronounced as "Gaala" as there were large rocks and hills in the district.

 Cultural background

 A number of individuals from the Galle district have made significant contributions to Sinhala literature.
 Thotagamuwa Vijayaba Pirivena, which was a famous educational institute in the Kotte era, produced a number of notable scholars.
 Hikkaduwe Sri Sumangala Thera, Migettuwatte Gunananda Thera, Martin Wickramasinghe, Ediriweera Sarachchandra, Seneka Bibile Nandadasa Kodagoda, Edwin Ariyadasa, M. B. Ariyapala, Gunadasa Amarasekera, D. J. Wimalasurendra, Senarath Paranavithana, A. T. Ariyaratne, Sirimal Ranawella and Ariyapala Gurunnanse are a number of notable residents of Galle.

 The Galle Literary Festival is run each January.

 Demographics

+Ethnicity

+Like the rest of the Southern Province, Galle district is overwhelmingly Sinhala, with small Moor minorities.

 Religion

-94% of the population are Buddhists, 4.7% Muslim, 1.5% Hindu and 0.9% Christian.
+94% of the population are Buddhists, 4.7% Muslim, 1.4% Hindu and 0.9% Christian.